Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 The method with signature `public static final int fib()` was replaced with a new method with signature `public static final int fib(int)` .
 At the same time, a proxy method `fib$default` delegates the execution to `fib(int)`.
 For JVM, it's possible to work around this: you need to add a [`@JvmOverloads`](java-to-kotlin-interop.md#overloads-generation) annotation.
-For multiplatform projects, there is unfortunately no workaround.
+For multiplatform projects, there is no workaround.

 ### Don't use data classes in API

-[Data classes](data-classes.md) are tempting to use because they are short, concise, and have some functionality out of the box.
-However, due to some specifics of how data classes work, it's better not to use them in library APIs.
+[Data classes](data-classes.md) are tempting to use because they are short, concise, and provide some nice functionality out of the box.
+However, due to specifics of how data classes work, it's better not to use them in library APIs.
 Almost any change makes the API not backward compatible.

 Usually, it's hard to predict how you will need to change a class over time.
 Even if today you think that it's self-contained,